ArhumSiddiqui/Serverless-Web-APP/README.md

 # Serverless-Web-APP

 This project is a serverless reminder application built using AWS services, including Lambda, Step Functions, API Gateway, Simple Email Service (SES), and a static frontend.
-The application is designed to automate email reminders and provide users with real-time interactions via an API and frontend interface.
-This is based off of Adrian’s serverless web app tutorial.
+The application is designed to automate email reminders and provide users with real-time interactions via an API and a frontend interface.

 ## Features